The Great Ecstasy of Robert Carmichael

 The Great Ecstasy of Robert Carmichael is a 2005 British crime film directed by Thomas Clay in his feature-length directorial debut and written by Clay and Joseph Lang.
 It stars Daniel Spencer as the titular character, a teenager whose life spirals out of control after experimenting with drugs with schoolmates.

+The film premiered at the Cannes Film Festival as part of the Critic's Week sidebar, where it was nominated for the Camera d'Or award.
+It also screened at the Edinburgh Film Festival.
+At both premieres, the film was greeted with negative responses for its graphic violence.
+At Cannes, the film's ending prompted audience walkouts.

 Plot

-An introverted, socially awkward, middle-class youth, Robert Carmichael, is a talented cello player but is bored by his existence in the coastal town of Newhaven.
-He becomes associated with several other unsavory teenagers, and is soon tempted into the use of hard drugs like cocaine and ecstasy.
+In the days leading up to the Iraq War, Robert Carmichael is an introverted middle-class youth and talented cello player who is bored by his existence in the coastal town of Newhaven.
+He becomes associated with the unsavory teenagers Joe and Ben.
+Joe's cousin Larry returns to town after serving prison time for drug possession and aggravated assault.
+Larry immediately gets back into the drugs business and pushes the younger boys into becoming dealers; Robert soon spirals into the use of hard drugs like cocaine and ecstasy.
 At one point, the gang rapes a teenage girl in a squalid flat.
-Though Robert does not participate in this act, when the gang later attacks a middle-aged couple, and rapes the woman, Robert participates in that act.
+Though Robert does not participate in the act, he takes part when the gang later attacks a middle-aged couple.